When to Wiggle Your Toes

 Elaine is largely a fiction writer, but the concept of deliberate distraction entered her brain decades ago and would not leave.
 This short book (more the length of a substantial essay) could also be dubbed suggestions for how to worry less.

-Deliberate distraction is recognizing something you cannot control or fix, and consciously taking positive action to divert your thinking to something more positive.
+Deliberate distraction is recognizing something you cannot control or fix and taking deliberate action to divert your thinking to something more positive.

 It doesn’t mean you avoid problems or duck responsibility.
 It means you know when to channel your thoughts or actions to areas where you can do something, or to time to simply chill.